NargesRezaei/Microscopy-SRGAN-FlyWing-GPU/README.md

 - LR/HR paired dataset generation
 - GPU-accelerated SRGAN training (Generator + Discriminator)
 - Perceptual loss using VGG19 features
-- Evaluation with PSNR / SSIM / MSE
+- Evaluation with PSNR / SSIM

 This work was partially presented in a conference poster (included below).